bootstrap-vue/bootstrap-vue/docs/components/pagination-nav/README.md

 list, respectively, and <kbd>ENTER</kbd> or <kbd>SPACE</kbd> keys will select (click) the focused page button

-### Events
-`<b-pagination>` provides two events that are emitted on the component:
-- `input` is emitted anytime the current page changes (either programmatically or via user interaction)
-- `change` is emitted only when the current page changes based on user interaction

-Both events provide the single argument of the current page number (starting from 1)

 ### See also
 For pagination control of a component (such as `<b-table>`), use the [`<b-pagination>`](./pagination) component instead.